-179D – Energy-Efficient Commercial Building Deduction
+179D – Energy-Efficient Commercial Buildings Deduction

 Are you taking advantage of every green building incentive available to your business?

-Over the past several years, Congress and recent administrations have placed a huge emphasis on green building and energy independence initiatives—and none have been more valuable to designers and builders than the Energy-Efficient Commercial Building Deduction (more commonly known as section 179D of the tax code).
+Over the past several years, Congress and recent administrations have placed a huge emphasis on green building and energy independence initiatives—and none have been more valuable to designers and builders than the Energy-Efficient Commercial Buildings Deduction (more commonly known as section 179D of the tax code).

 History and Benefit